lizaibeim/mmla-audio/Readme.md

 python setup.py

 ```
+The *setup.py* will automatically install the required libraries.
+Howeve, it may fail if you are using the macos when installing the PyAudio.
+Currenly, we install the PyAudio directly from *PyAudio-0.2.11-cp39-cp39-win_amd64.whl* file and you should find the correct PyAudio wheel which matches with your operating system.

 ### 4. After successfully installing the rquired libraries, you need to add a new python intepreter if you are using pycharm by using the existing virtual environment.
 ---
 ### 5. Run the *run_on_pc.py* script under the *./OverlapDection* and *./SpeakerIdentification* folder for running the overlap detector and speaker identification model and follow the prompts on console.